Chapter 1

 The repository exists on GitHub and you can see its clone URL.

-Clone it in the terminal
+Clone in the terminal

 In the terminal